wangziqi2013/wangziqi2013.github.io/_posts/2022-07-24-every-walk-is-a-hit.markdown

 which is smaller than a typical LLC on server-grade CPU chips.
 It is therefore theoretically possible to store all translation entries of the working set in the LLC, resulting in 100% hit rate of page walks, potentially without reducing data hit rate by much (if data access locality is low).

+The paper even conducted a proof-of-concept experiment by running a large workload on one core, and starting another thread on a separate core that repeatedly accesses the translation entries to make sure that these entries are always warm in the shared LLC.
+With this simple technique alone, the paper observes 5% performance increase of the former thread, despite the extra memory bandwidth consumed by the software approach, proving the correctness of the second observation above.